New bounds of extended energy of a graph: Introduction

-Das et al. \cite{dg17}, Adiga and Rakshith \cite{ar18}, Liu et al. \cite{lp20}, Ghorbani et al. \cite{ga22,gl21}, Wang et al. \cite{wm19} have obtained several bounds of extended energy of a graph.
+Adiga and Rakshith \cite{ar18}, Das et al. \cite{dg17}, Liu et al. \cite{lp20}, Ghorbani et al. \cite{ga22,gl21}, Wang et al. \cite{wm19} have obtained several bounds of extended energy of a graph.
 Gutman \cite{g17} has shown that for a bipartite graph, the extended energy is not less than the ordinary energy, and has conjectured that it holds for any graph, in general.

-In 2018, the notion of vertex energy of a graph has been put forward by Arizmendi et al. \cite{oj18}.
-In the present work, we introduce the idea of extended vertex energy and find some upper and lower bounds of it.
-This helps us to obtain two new upper bounds of the extended energy of a graph.
-Later, we obtain the relationships of extended energy with ordinary energy of a graph.
-We show that Gutman's conjecture is indeed true -- extended energy of any graph can never be less than its ordinary energy.
-Using the relationships of extended energy and ordinary energy, we obtain some new bounds of extended energy involving vertex count ($n$), edge count ($e$), smallest degree ($\delta_m$) and largest degree ($\delta_M$) of the graph.
-We show that these new bounds are improvements of some existing bounds given in \cite{ar18, dg17} and \cite{wm19}.
+In 2018, the notion of vertex energy of a graph was put forward by Arizmendi et al. \cite{oj18}.
+In the present work, we introduce the idea of extended vertex energy and find some lower and upper bounds of it.
+This allows us to derive two new upper bounds for the extended energy of a graph.
+We show that those bounds are improvements of some existing bounds reported in \cite{dg17, ga22} and \cite{wm19}.
+Through direct manipulation, we have also established some more upper and lower bounds of extended energy, which are either better or incomparable with the existing bounds given in \cite{ar18, dg17, ga22, lp20} and \cite{wm19}.

-The last section of the paper contains some bounds of Nordhaus-Gaddum-type for extended energy and it is shown that those are also impovements of similar bounds obtained in \cite{wm19}.
+The last section of the paper contains some bounds of Nordhaus-Gaddum-type for extended energy and it is shown that those are also improvements of similar bounds obtained in \cite{wm19}.